jobo3208/pokered/journal.markdown

 clear on what it's doing.
 It's "predefining" somehow, but I don't know what that means.
 I tried just `call`ing `LoadSAVIgnoreBadCheckSum`, but that blew up.
 I'll probably have to revisit `predef` at some point.

+## Changing Pokémon Identity ##
+Mon 10 Aug 2015 09:41:59 PM EDT

+I played a couple minutes of the game in order to get a pokémon.
+Bulbasaur, in my case.
+The first thing I thought to try when looking through `sPartyData` was to change Bulbasaur's species.
+Bulbs's ID in `constants/pokemon_constants.asm` is `99`, so I simply decremented to `98` for Starmie.
+After re-checksumming, I loaded the save without trouble, looked at my pokémon, and found a Starmie!
+So let's see -- its nickname is still "Bulbs", it's still at level 5, still has 20 HP, and still only knows TACKLE and GROWL.
+But its types are WATER and PSYCHIC, it looks like a Starmie, and it sounds like a Starmie.
+There's some sense to this.
+Types, sprites, and cries are properties of the species, whereas HP, moves, and other stats are properties of the "instance" of that species.
+Still, I'm surprised this caused as little trouble as it did.
+I even fought a Pidgey without a problem!

+Interestingly, after saving with my Starmie, some of the save data is still looking like Bulbasaur's.
+I changed the species in the `wPartySpecies` section, but the species data in `wPartyMon1` still says `99`.
+The pokémon types still look like Bulbasaur's as well.
+I wonder if this part of the save data is ever used.
+It seems like it must be ignored at runtime and replaced with whatever data corresponds to the value in `wPartySpecies`.
+Its types are stored in `data/baseStats/starmie.asm`.
+I'll take a look at this later.